aatmdelissen/pyMOTO/README.md

 [uv](https://docs.astral.sh/uv/guides/install-python/), [conda](https://docs.conda.io/projects/conda/en/stable/), [miniconda](https://docs.conda.io/en/latest/miniconda.html),
 [venv](https://realpython.com/python-virtual-environments-a-primer/))
 2. Install the pymoto Python package (and its dependencies)
-   - Option A (pip): Type `pip install pymoto` into your console to install
+   - Option A (pip): Type `pip install pymoto` into your console to install (prepend with `uv` when using uv)
    - Option B (conda): If you are working with Conda, install by `conda install -c aatmdelissen pymoto`
+3. Optional: Install Intel MKL library for a fast linear solver with `pip install mkl`
-3. Examples can be found and downloaded from the [pyMOTO examples gallery](https://pymoto.readthedocs.io/en/latest/auto_examples/index.html)
+4. Examples can be found and downloaded from the [pyMOTO examples gallery](https://pymoto.readthedocs.io/en/latest/auto_examples/index.html)
-4. Run the example by typing `python ex_name_of_the_example.py` in the console
+5. Run the example by typing `python ex_name_of_the_example.py` in the console (prepend with `uv run` when using uv)

 ## Dependencies
 * [**numpy**](https://numpy.org/doc/stable/) - Dense linear algebra and solvers